 Option #5 Have Special Tinted Glasses at the Ready

-At the last resort (and we mean the very last!), dark sunglasses can provide temporary relief while working.
+At the last resort (and we mean the very last!), wearing sunglasses can provide temporary relief while working.
 But it is not in any way a long term solution.
 Read about its drawbacks below.

 Other Ways To Block Fluorescent Lighting